arcward/DisConcierge/README.md

 The bot's online/offline and any custom status is set via the Discord gateway.
 If the bot's gateway connection is enabled, then each instance will set the bot's status independently as they connect.
-However, an update via the admin interface should trigger a single update from the instance receiving the update.
+However, an update via the admin interface _should_ only trigger a single update from the instance receiving the update.
 If you disable the gateway connection, you avoid that scenario.
 Alternatively, you could run a single, separate instance with the gateway connection enabled to manage the bot's status (though this would require